-As the newly appointed South Asian Studies librarian, a new position at Stanford, I am responsibe for building the library's collection of materials from and about South Asia in English, European languages, and the regional languages of South Asia.
-This involves building a network of antiquarian dealers, book vendors, scholars, publishers, and libraries in South Asia.
-Apart from responding to faculty teaching needs I work in collaboration with the South Asia Center and its affiliates to provide research assistance to faculty, students, and other library users.
+As the librarian for South Asian and Islamic Studies I am responsibe for building the library's collection of materials from and about South Asia and the Islamic world in English, European languages, and languages of the Middle East, Central Asia, and South Asia.
+This involves building and sustaining a network of antiquarian dealers, book vendors, scholars, publishers, and libraries in South Asia, Central Asia, and the Middle East.
+Apart from responding to faculty teaching needs I work in collaboration with the South Asia Center, the Abbasi Program in Islamic Studies, and their affiliates to provide research assistance to faculty, students, and other library users.
+I also serve as a lecturer in Stanford's Department of History and oversee the Bahai collection.

 - Ph.D.
 University of Pennsylvania